apache/gravitino/docs/lakehouse-iceberg-catalog.md

 ### Table properties

-You call pass [Iceberg table properties](https://iceberg.apache.org/docs/1.3.1/configuration/) to Gravitino when creating Iceberg table.
+You can pass [Iceberg table properties](https://iceberg.apache.org/docs/1.3.1/configuration/) to Gravitino when creating Iceberg table.

 Gravitino server reserves the following fields which can't be passed.